RoaringCow/RsBoy/README.md

 # RsBoy
-Gameboy emulator written in rust
+Gameboy emulator that WILL be written rust